bLopata/ml-tensorflow/Readme.md

 The third hyperparameter is the method for calculating distance.
 Euclidean, mahalanobis, and cosine distances are all options for computing distances each with their own drawbacks.
 For Euclidean distance, the centroid might not coincide with a datapoint.
 Mahalanobis distance requires normalizing each dimension to have equal variance.

-## Autoencoders
+## Autoencoders and Principal Components Analysis

-Autoencoders seek to find patterns within data to memorize and recall data using a more compact representation.
 Principal components analysis is a statistical method for reducing the number of dimensions needed to accurately represent a dataset.
 The first principal component is performed by projecting all datapoints onto a single axis.
 The greater the distance between the points, the better the projection.
 The second principal component is orthoganal to the first principal component and, by definition, has less distance between the datapoints when compared with the first principal component.
 Consider a matrix, X, of datapoints contained within k columns by n rows.
 The goal is to reduce this data into it's principal components using PCA Factor Reduction.
 After performing PCA, we obtain k rows by n columns of another matrix, F. However the data columns, F<sub>i</sub> for i in k, after performing PCA are highly uncorrelated.
 F<sub>1</sub> and F<sub>2</sub> contain the vast majority of total variance contained within the original data.

 ![](./markdownImages/pcaDimensionReduction.png)